Lavve/MMM-MQTTAlert/README.md

 ## Install

-1. Clone repository into the `MagicMirror/modules/` folder:
+1. Clone repository into the `MagicMirror/modules/` folder and install the dependencies:

 ```
 cd ~/MagicMirror/modules
 git clone https://github.com/Lavve/MMM-MQTTAlert
+npm install
 ```

 2. Add the module to the MagicMirror config.js: